Top 10 Tips for Buyers

 Comparison shop for value, just like you would for a car or any other major purchase:

-• All homes are definitely not the same—Many factors affect value, including location, condition, amenities, aesthetics
+- All homes are definitely not the same — many factors affect value, including location, condition, amenities, aesthetics, seller motivation

-• Check comparable sales in the area for 2 or 3 years—6 months is not enough time in some areas and markets if sales have been infrequent—a well informed experienced Realtor will have this information readily available
+- Check comparable sales in the area for 2 or 3 years — 6 months is not enough time in some areas and markets if sales have been infrequent — a well informed experienced Realtor will have access to this information

 Tip #8: